 Utah families and businesses can participate in voluntary environmental initiatives, such as Governor Herbert’s Utah Clean Air Partnership (UCAIR) initiative.
 This will make certain that Utahns are being wise and responsible stewards of the environment.

-- Blog summary: Reasonable thinking on the environment
+Blog: Reasonable thinking on the environment

-Policy Paper: A Brief History of Land Use in Utah
+Brief: A Brief History of Land Use in Utah

 Earth Week Presentations: